• Art magazine

 16th century

-With the discovery of the sea path to China by the Portuguese in 1516, direct trade connections with the Far East were built.
-Chinese and Japanese handicrafts now flocked to the households of wealthy merchants and to Fürstenhöfe to the households.
-Nevertheless, access to the markets, both in China and Japan, remained restricted.
+With the discovery of the sea route to China in 1516, direct trade links with the Far East could be established.
+Chinese and Japanese handicrafts now flowed in considerable quantities into the homes of wealthy merchants and to princely courts.
+Nevertheless, access to markets, both in China and Japan, remained limited.

-European dealers were only allowed to stay on a few coastal places, and even in certain seasons.
-Only selected objects - especially for the western market export porcelain - were exported.
+European traders were only allowed to operate in a few coastal towns, and even then only during certain times of the year.
+Only selected items – especially export porcelain produced for the Western market – were permitted to be exported.

-Woodcut, diptychon, album leaf.
+Woodblock print, diptych, album leaf.
 Bijinga.
-The Kurtisans (Tayu) Azumaya and Kokonoe from Matsuganeya with Samisen, apprentice (Shinzo), young servant (Kamuro), Junge, Nakai
+The courtesans (Tayu) Azumaya and Kokonoe by Matsuganeya with samisen, apprentice (Shinzo), young servant (Kamuro), boy, Nakai

-Woodcut, diptychon, album leaf.
+Woodcut, diptych, album leaf.
 Bijinga.
-The Kurtisans (Tayu) Azumaya and Kokonoe from Matsuganeya with Samisen, apprentice (Shinzo), young servant (Kamuro), Junge, Nakai (between 1761-1816)
+The courtesans (Tayu) Azumaya and Kokonoe by Matsuganeya with samisen, apprentice (Shinzo), young servant (Kamuro), boy, Nakai (between 1761-1816)

 19th century

-This changed in 1842 with the forced opening of China as a result of the first opium war and the signing of a series of "unequal contracts" .
-Japan's opening followed , the opening of Koreas .
-British, French and German dealers, engineers and diplomats were given the opportunity to settle in East Asia for the first time.
-This was accompanied by the opening of the previously almost closed art market.
+This changed in 1842 with the forced opening of China following the First Opium War and the signing of a series of "unequal treaties."
+Japan opened in 1854 , and Korea British, French, and German merchants, engineers, and diplomats were given the opportunity to settle in East Asia for the first time.
+This coincided with the opening of the previously almost completely closed art market.

-In the western concessions of China, Japan and Koreas, visiting the so -called curiosity shops became a popular leisure activity.
-In this way, numerous European collections, such as that of the Leipzig doctor Heinrich Botho Scheube (1853 - 1923), emerged, who worked as a university teacher at the medical school in Kyoto from 1877 to 1881 and collided his extensive ethnological collection there.
+In the western concessions of China, Japan, and Korea, visiting so-called curiosity shops became a popular pastime.
+This led to the creation of numerous European collections, such as that of the Leipzig physician Heinrich Botho Scheube (1853–1923), who worked as a professor at the medical school in Kyoto from 1877 to 1881 and assembled his extensive ethnological collection there.

-The paravent (byōbu) acquired by Heinrich Botho Scheube, which was manufactured at the beginning of the 17th century.
-It is the central object of the exhibition scenes of life in the Grassimuseum, Leipzig.
+The folding screen (byōbu) acquired by Heinrich Botho Scheube, which was made at the beginning of the 17th century, is the central object of the exhibition "Scenes of Life" at the Grassi Museum in Leipzig.

-The paravent (byōbu) acquired by Heinrich Botho Scheube, which was manufactured at the beginning of the 17th century.
-It is the central object of the exhibition scenes of life in the Grassimuseum, Leipzig.
+The folding screen (byōbu) acquired by Heinrich Botho Scheube, which was made at the beginning of the 17th century, is the central object of the exhibition " Scenes of Life" at the Grassi Museum, Leipzig.

 Image source: Flocci Nivis, CC BY 4.0, via Wikimedia Commons

-In the last third of the 19th century, interest in art and handicrafts from the Far East, especially from Japan, grew noticeable in Europe.
-This phenomenon was largely initiated by the world exhibitions , which served as a platform for East Asian aesthetics.
-In particular, the color woodcuts from the "land of the rising sun" , which were presented in Paris in 1867, unleashed a wave of enthusiasm among intellectuals and led to a remarkable upswing in the collector's degree for East Asian .
+In the last third of the 19th century, interest in art and crafts from the Far East, particularly Japan, grew noticeably in Europe.
+This phenomenon was largely driven by the World's Fairs , which served as a platform for East Asian aesthetics.
+The color woodblock prints from the "Land of the Rising Sun ," presented in Paris in 1867, unleashed a wave of enthusiasm among intellectuals and led to a remarkable surge in collecting East Asian art .

-Ernst Czernotzky: Still Life with Asianika (approx. 1930)
+Ernst Czernotzky: Still Life with Asian Art (ca. 1930)

-With the growing interest, the trade in East Asian objects in Europe also increased.
-Numerous dealers who specialized in this art and handicrafts were established, especially in Paris, which quickly developed into the most important metropolis for East Asian exhibits.
-In 1869 there were only five curiosity shops that Chinoiseries and Japoneries , this number grew to 36 ten years later - a continuous increase.
+With growing interest, the trade in East Asian objects in Europe also increased.
+Numerous dealers specializing in this art and craftsmanship established themselves, primarily in Paris, which quickly became the most important metropolis for East Asian exhibits.
+While in 1869 there had been only five curiosity shops chinoiserie and japonerie , this number had already grown to 36 ten years later – a steady increase.

-These dealers also opened branches in trade centers such as Hong Kong, Yokohama or Shanghai to import their goods directly from East Asia.
-Their range included a wide range of curiosities and handicrafts: from artistic paintwork and traditional furniture to exquisite silk paintings and porcelain to decorative screens, tea, soap and exotic culinary specialties.
+These merchants also opened branches in trading centers such as Hong Kong, Yokohama, and Shanghai to import their goods directly from East Asia.
+Their inventory encompassed a wide range of curiosities and handicrafts: from elaborate lacquerware and traditional furniture to exquisite silk paintings and porcelain , as well as decorative display boards, tea, soap, and exotic culinary specialties.

-Special exhibition of porcelain from the ming dynasty, palace museum, Taipei, Taiwan
+Special exhibition of porcelain from the Yongle period of the Ming Dynasty, Palace Museum, Taipei, Taiwan

-Special exhibition of porcelain from the ming dynasty, palace museum, Taipei, Taiwan
+Special exhibition of porcelain from the Yongle period of the Ming Dynasty, Palace Museum, Taipei, Taiwan.

 Gary Lee Todd, Ph.D., CC0, via Wikimedia Commons

-For European dealers and collectors, these were particularly favorable times for the acquisition of Japanese objects.
-The Meiji restoration promoted an opening to the West, while the export company Kiryu Kosho Kaisha, , advanced the sale of handicrafts.
-This went hand in hand with the support of building private art , which targeted the West as a acceptance market.
-At the same time, the removal of old feudal lords led to the resolution of countless feudal collections in Japan, many objects of which were sold directly to western collectors and retailers.
+For European dealers and collectors, these were particularly favorable times for acquiring Japanese objects.
+The Meiji Restoration fostered a more open approach to the West, while the Kiryu Kosho Kaisha , boosted the sale of handicrafts.
+This went hand in hand with support for the establishment of private art dealerships that specifically targeted the West as their market.
+At the same time, the overthrow of old feudal lords led to the dispersal of countless feudal collections in Japan, many of which were sold directly to Western collectors and dealers.

-In Paris, the Japanese Hayashi Tadamasa (1853-1906) and the Hamburg-born Siegfried Bing (1838-1905), in which today's Grassi Museum also acquired pieces, established the coveted Japanese wood prints as specialists for Japanese art and Ukiyo-e.
-Both made their goods known far beyond France with exhibitions and publications.
+In Paris, the Japanese Hayashi Tadamasa (1853–1906) and the Hamburg-born Siegfried Bing (1838–1905), from whom the present-day GRASSI Museum also acquired pieces, established themselves as specialists in Japanese art and ukiyo-e, the sought-after Japanese woodblock prints.
+Both promoted their work far beyond the borders of France through exhibitions and publications.

-In 1900, Hayashi was responsible for the publication of the first history of Japan's art ( Histoire de l'Art du Japon ).
-Bing was the editor of the Japon Artistique , the first magazine for East Asian art, which appeared in three languages (French, English and German) and was also sold in Germany.
+Hayashi was responsible for the publication of the first history of Japanese art ( Histoire de l'Art du Japon ) in 1900.
+Bing was the editor of Japon Artistique , the first journal for East Asian art, which was published in three languages (French, English, and German) and also distributed in Germany.

-Here, at the latest with the establishment of the German Protection Area of Kiautschou 1898, art and handicrafts from the Far East came into fashion.
-32 auctions and 18 exhibitions on East Asian art in the first quarter of the 20th century alone testified to a growing interest in East Asian in Germany at this time.
+Here, at the latest with the establishment of the German protectorate of Kiautschou in 1898, art and crafts from the Far East became fashionable.
+Thirty-two auctions and eighteen exhibitions of East Asian art in the first quarter of the 20th century alone testify to a growing interest in East Asian art in Germany at that time.

-the first German exhibition of ancient Chinese handicrafts took place in Leipzig A Museum of Ethnic Affairs opened beforehand and set a focus on East Asia, especially Japan, and received significant collections, among other things through expeditions.
-The arts and crafts museum also followed this trend and collected East Asian.
-At the beginning of the 20th century, art objects from the Far East were present in private collections, such as those of the merchant Alexander Moslé and the Netsuke collection of the publisher Albert Brockhaus , both of whom contributed to the international fame of East Asian art.
+In 1902, the first German exhibition of ancient Chinese arts and crafts took place in Leipzig .
+Prior to this, an ethnological museum had already opened, focusing early on East Asia, particularly Japan, and acquiring significant collections, partly through expeditions.
+The Museum of Decorative Arts also followed this trend and collected East Asian art.
+At the beginning of the 20th century, art objects from the Far East were present in private collections, such as those of the merchant Alexander Moslé and the netsuke collection of the publisher Albert Brockhaus , both of which contributed to the international recognition of East Asian art.

-The scientific discussion was promoted by publications, which led to the establishment of a special department for East Asian art in Berlin 1906 and later to its own museum facility in Cologne.
-Leipzig establishes itself as the center for directional publications and research on East Asian art.
+Scholarly discourse was advanced through publications, leading to the establishment of a special department for East Asian art in Berlin in 1906 and later to a dedicated museum in Cologne.
+Leipzig thus established itself as a center for groundbreaking publications and research on East Asian art.

-Paris remained the center for German collectors of East Asian art, despite the growing competition in Germany.
-However, the market conditions changed: Japanese art became more expensive and less accessible, while the interest in Chinese antique increased significantly, favored by railway construction and excavations.
+Paris remained the center for German collectors of East Asian art, despite growing competition within Germany.
+Market conditions were changing, though: Japanese art became more expensive and less accessible, while interest in Chinese antiquities increased sharply, fueled by railway construction and archaeological excavations.

-Political reforms in China also led to an increased presence of Chinese dealers in Europe.
-Zhang Renjie opened a spa shop in Paris in 1902, followed by Lu Huan, who founded an established trading company CT Loo The fall of the last emperor in 1912 opened other markets for valuable antiques, which Lai-Yuan & Co. a contact point for antiques porcelain and art objects.
+Political reforms in China also led to an increased presence of Chinese traders in Europe.
+Zhang Renjie opened a curiosity shop in Paris in 1902, followed by Lu Huan, who founded an established trading company under the name CT Loo .
+The overthrow of the last emperor in 1912 opened further markets for valuable antiques, making Lai-Yuan & Co. a go-to source for antique porcelain and art objects.

-These developments made it possible to acquire large collectors such as Vera Stadelmann-Mädler to acquire Japanese woodcuts and antique Chinese ceramics, while the global economic crisis brought numerous collections onto the market and flourished, as in the Paris Hôtel Drouot in 1927 with remarkable sales from the Siegfried Bing estate.
+These developments enabled major collectors such as Vera Stadelmann-Mädler to acquire both Japanese woodblock prints and antique Chinese ceramics, while at the same time the global economic crisis brought numerous collections to market and auctions flourished, as at the Hôtel Drouot in Paris in 1927 with remarkable sales from the estate of Siegfried Bing.

-The Museum of East Asian Art , opened in Cologne in 1913, symbolized the desire for an open dialogue with the world at that time and was supposed to offer a new view of the art of East Asia.
-At a time when the German Empire propagated colonial thinking, the foundation of the museum in 1909 was a conscious departure from the craze of superiority.
+The Museum of East Asian Art , opened in Cologne in 1913, symbolized at that time the desire for an open dialogue with the world and was intended to offer a new perspective on East Asian art.
+At a time when the German Empire propagated colonial ideas, the museum's founding in 1909 represented a conscious rejection of this sense of superiority.

 Museum of East Asian Art, Cologne